aarushi4-ux/Road-Accident-Severity-Prediction/README.md

-# Road Accident Severity Prediction – Group Project
+# Road Accident Severity Prediction

 This repository contains our end-to-end **Road Accident Severity Prediction** project built as part of the Foundations of Data Science coursework.
 The goal of this project is to build a reliable machine learning pipeline that predicts the severity of a traffic crash and identifies high-risk areas using geospatial intelligence.